A constantly dripping tap can be one of the most annoying things you might face.

 Fixing Your Leaking Tap

 A leaky tap is widespread, especially if you have standard fixtures or faucets.
-Hopefully, you can fix it using just a few basic tools with this step-by-step guide.
+This step-by-step guide will hopefully help you fix it using just a few basic tools.

-You can altogether avoid these issues by upgrading to more modern tapware.
-Since these come with ceramic disc cartridges, they are more durable and resilient.
+You can avoid these issues by upgrading to more modern tapware.
+These come with ceramic disc cartridges, which make them more durable and resilient.

 Still, if you have any doubts regarding the process, it is best to contact a professional plumbing service to get the job done.
 Although engaging a professional plumbing company might come at a higher cost, it guarantees quality replacements and prevents potential problems in the future.